Biden, Robert De Niro Targeted In Wave Of Suspect Packages Aimed At Trump Critics

+A second suspicious envelope was found a few hours later at another mail facility in Wilmington, Del., according to the official, who spoke on condition of anonymity.

-And New York City police said a suspicious package was discovered in the Tribeca area of Manhattan in the early hours of Thursday morning.
-Officials confirmed the discovery to NPR, saying the matter is under investigation.
+In New York, meanwhile, police said a suspicious package was discovered in the Tribeca area of Manhattan in the early hours of Thursday morning.
 That package contained a device similar to one recovered from the offices of CNN on Wednesday.

 The package was found "at the business residence of Robert De Niro," New York Gov. Andrew Cuomo told NPR's David Greene.
 The Tribeca Grill, one of De Niro's restaurants, is at the corner of Greenwich and Franklin streets.